Prodaturu/Obsidian/Compile-Time Errors.md

     Don’t try to fix 10 things at once.

 5. **Turn on warnings.**
-    They help you catch stuff before it becomes an error.
+    Helps catch stuff before it becomes an error.

 # Internal References

 # External References